That dollar amount represents a 4.6% increase in spending from $469.8 billion in 2021, and a 9.2% year-over-year advance from $450.2 billion for 2023.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-California’s top 15 imports represented almost one-third (32.9%) of the overall value of the state’s global shipments.
+California’s top 15 imports represented over one-third (35.3%) of the overall value of the state’s global shipments.

 More Key Facts about California’s International Trade